bartek-swiderski92/Orinoco/README.md

 ## **Build an eCommerce Website**
 ![image](https://raw.githubusercontent.com/phos23/BartoszSwiderski_5_11082020_B/main/img/Orinoco_logo.png)
-An eCommerce website built by bootstrap, uses javaScript to manipulate DOM and connect with back-end server.
+An eCommerce website built with bootstrap, uses javaScript to manipulate DOM and connect with back-end server.
 An universal code dynamically generating content, depending on the user's input.

 ### The project reviews following skills:
 * Ensures data quality using data validation and cleaning